petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/upgrading-liferay/upgrade-basics/upgrading-via-docker.md

     If there are any upgrade failures or errors, they're printed to the console and log.
 You can use [Gogo Shell commands](../upgrade-stability-and-performance/upgrading-modules-using-gogo-shell.md) to troubleshoot any issues and finish the upgrade.

+    Additionally, these upgrades performed at startup can be [monitored with MBeans](../reference/monitoring-upgrades-with-mbeans.md).

-1. After you have resolved any failures or errors, examine the [Post Upgrade Considerations](./post-upgrade-considerations.md).
+3. After you have resolved any failures or errors, examine the [Post Upgrade Considerations](./post-upgrade-considerations.md).

-1. [Update the Portal properties](../migrating-configurations-and-properties.md#migrating-portal-properties) in your new installation.
+4. [Update the Portal properties](../migrating-configurations-and-properties.md#migrating-portal-properties) in your new installation.

-1. Validate your upgraded database.
+5. Validate your upgraded database.

     ![Here is the Liferay landing screen.](./upgrading-via-docker/images/01.png)